 Crossroads Of Oppression's End: Liberty Or Greater Tyranny-Part Four South Africa Session Two

-Most people have misconceptions when it comes to Cape nation.
+Most people have misconceptions when it comes to the Cape nation.
 It is a common erroneous misconception to think that South Africa had the same segregation issues as America did.
 It was actually dissimilar.

 From nearly 15-20 years, Blacks living in Bantustans were deemed as living in foreign territories.
 So obviously they could not make illegal entry into proper South Africa.
-The Blacks who were in proper South Africa lived in informal settlements, or "squatter camps," close to cities where they worked or hoped to work.
+The Blacks who were in proper South Africa lived in informal settlements, or "squatter camps," close to cities where they either worked or hoped to work.

 0 Comments: